What is App Store Optimization for Games?

 Here are some features of App Radar that make it the perfect tool for ASO of games:

 Multiple location support: App Radar helps you in keeping an overview of all your localizations.
 Add copy and translate them with ease to make your game available in every language without much hassle.

-One interface for both stores: App Radar has combined iTunes Connect and the Google Developer Console for centralized game management.
+One interface for both stores: App Radar has combined App Store Connect (iTunes Connect) and the Google Developer Console for centralized game management.